VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 server.listen(8080)
 ```

-Seriously check it out at https://crystal-lang.org/
+Seriously, check it out at https://crystal-lang.org/